Table of Contents

 Supernet View

-2. Current Usage: The percentage of your supernet that is presently has subnets assigned to it.
+2. Current Usage: The percentage of your Supernet that presently has subnets assigned to it.

-7. Subnets Table: This is a simplified subnet view showing all of the subnets within this supernet.
+6. Subnets Table: This is a simplified subnet view showing all the Subnets within this Supernet.
+This table contains the same information as the Subnet table in the dashboard.

-9. IP Lookup: Here you can search a specific IP address to bring up it's current and historical assignments.
+7. IP Lookup: Here you can search a specific IP address to bring up its current and historical assignments.

-10. Create Subnet: Through this button you can create a new subnet within this supernet.
+8. Create Subnet: Through this button, you can create a new subnet within this Supernet.

 Subnet View